 When such a request comes in, the S-CSCF shall first check whether this is an originating request or a terminating request.
+For terminating initial requests the S-CSCF shall first perform any routing of the request to Application Server based on matching of initial Filter Criteria before performing other routing procedures towards the terminating UE, (e.g. forking, caller preferences etc.).
 This clause describes the requirements for the S-CSCF when this request is a terminating request.
 So, if this request is a terminating request, the S-CSCF shall:

-- if unavailable, download the relevant subscriber profile including the initial filter criteria from the HSS; - use the initial Filter Criteria for the Mobile Terminating request to registered user; - in case the Request-URI changes when visiting an AS, terminate the checking of filter criterias, route the request based on the changed value of the Request-URI and do not execute the subsequent steps; - the subsequent requirements for the S-CSCF are the same as those for handling originating requests.
+- if unavailable, download the relevant subscriber profile including the initial filter criteria from the HSS; - use the initial Filter Criteria for the Mobile Terminating request to registered user; - in case the Request-URI changes when visiting an Application Server, terminate the checking of filter criterias, route the request based on the changed value of the Request-URI and do not execute the subsequent steps; - the subsequent requirements for the S-CSCF are the same as those for handling originating requests.

-It may be possible that originating UE and terminating UE shares the same S-CSCF and AS, therefore the shared application server may interact with the S-CSCF twice in one transaction but in originating and terminating procedures respectively.
+It may be possible that originating UE and terminating UE shares the same S-CSCF and Application Server, therefore the shared application server may interact with the S-CSCF twice in one transaction but in originating and terminating procedures respectively.